Best Forex Brokers With Segregated Accounts In 2021

-Segregated Forex accounts – a protective measure to keep clients’ funds safe and separated from broker’s own capital.
+Segregated Forex accounts – a protective measure to keep clients’ funds safe and separated from the broker’s own capital.
 But does this guarantee full protection?
 The answer is: it depends on the country and its laws.
 Traders as investors have the right to receive compensation in case of company liquidation/bankruptcy, but the amount of compensation (same as with bank deposits) will depend on the financial rules and regulations specific for each country.

-Therefore, it’s not enough to say that a broker offers segregated accounts, because what matters in the end is How much you’ll be able to recover should things go wrong.
+Therefore, it’s not enough to say that a broker offers segregated accounts because what matters, in the end, is how much you’ll be able to recover should things go wrong.

 Segregated accounts – dedicated client accounts which allow keeping client funds separated (segregated) from the company funds.

-Talking about Forex industry, brokers can either opt for or be obliged (by their regulatory bodies) to open segregated accounts for their clients.
+Talking about the Forex industry, brokers can either opt for or be obliged (by their regulatory bodies) to open segregated accounts for their clients.

-Currently US law doesn’t allow holding Forex funds in segregated accounts.
+Currently, US law doesn’t allow holding Forex funds in segregated accounts.
 Oversees brokers, however, are able to offer this option.

-The purpose of segregated accounts in Forex
+The Purpose of Segregated Accounts in Forex

-The main purpose of a Forex segregated account is to shield client investments from possible company risks by keeping such investments “unavailable” for the company to be used in the course of their business when facilitating own risks, expenses and obligations.
+The main purpose of a Forex segregated account is to shield client investments from possible company risks by keeping such investments “unavailable” for the company to be used in the course of their business when facilitating their own risks, expenses and obligations.
 Should the company account become overdrawn, the company or its bank cannot use client funds.

 While trading in the Forex market, Forex brokers with no account segregation are able to engage client funds as margin against their own positions which are being opened to hedge against client trades; at the same time, brokers who work based on a segregated account scheme must use own funds to do the same.